Tradescantia Fluminensis: The Wandering Willie Plant

 You may not even need shears.
 For this species, the stem joints are surprisingly weak and prone to breaking.
 If you grasp the stem on either side of the joint and bend it, your excess growth may snap off at the joint.

-Be careful with this variety if it’s in hanging pots.
+Be careful with this variety if it’s in a hanging basket.
 Those fragile stems can break in windy or rough conditions.
 If your pot bumps against anything regularly, move it to somewhere where the stems can hang unimpeded to prevent unintentional spread.